How can I register?

 Shin guards must be covered by socks.

 You don’t have to spend a lot of money to get soccer stuff for a beginner.
-K-Mart, Wal-Mart, Target, etc. all have sporting goods sections that carry soccer balls, shin guards, even goalie gloves.
+Wal-Mart, Target, Dick’s Sporting Goods, etc. all have sportswear sections that carry soccer balls, shin guards, even goalie gloves.

 - Bob’s Store in Freehold is good for cleats – but balls and shin guards are carried sporadically with only limited selection.